cavemanloverboy/sol/README.md

 ```

 # Future Work

-Presently, this cli is only a transaction and account explorer.
-We hope to support block queries and other queries in the future.
+Presently, this cli is only a transaction, account, and block explorer.
+We hope to support other queries in the future.